Saturday, January 28, 2012

 2008 After George W. Bush - $31,600

 The debt debate is nothing new.
-It is not an Obama problem.
+It is not a Bush or Obama problem.
 It is not a Democrat or Republican problem.
 The two major political cults (parties) have held hands in the spirit of "compromise" for decades to send us over this cliff.

 And "compromise" is a code word that a lot of people like but it really means that both sides will "compromise" the principles of those that elect them in order to say they accomplished something.